It’s not clear how well private jet travel will hold up as the COVID-19 Coronavirus crisis reaches around the globe.

 While the common image of private aviation users is well-heeled CEOs, celebrities and other super rich, private flights are also used to bring critical materials to customers and hard-to-reach plants and facilities.
 Private aviation is also on the front lines with first responders in times of crisis, and air ambulances are part of the larger business aviation sector.

-survey last week of subscribers by Private Jet Card Comparisons, a website I own and where I serve as editor, showed although 36% of respondents had taken extra flights because of the crisis, 39% had canceled trips.
+A survey last week of subscribers by Private Jet Card Comparisons, a website I own and where I serve as editor, showed although 36% of respondents had taken extra flights because of the crisis, 39% had canceled trips.

 A third (33%) expect private flights this year to increase compared to last year, 34% now forecast a drop, with the remainder saying they expect their private travels to be flat.